 Products for Stress Wrinkles

 An essential antioxidant that brightens the complexion, vitamin C can also reduce damage caused by free radicals in the environment.
-This one has a lightweight feel and is enriched with white tea extract to reduce oxidative stress.
+This one has a lightweight feel and is enriched with white tea extract meant to reduce oxidative stress.

 "Retinol is known to improve skin cell turnover and support the production of collagen," says Friedman.
-This three-in-one formula of 1% retinol microspheres, 1% bakuchiol, and 2% retinol-like peptide is the perfect entry-level retinol, offering the same skin-loving benefits of retinol sans irritation or discomfort.
+This three-in-one formula of 1% retinol microspheres, 1% bakuchiol, and 2% retinol-like peptide is the perfect entry-level retinol, promising the same skin-loving benefits of retinol sans irritation or discomfort.